Campbeltown and Machrihanish Light Railway: History

 Coal has been mined on the Kintyre peninsula since 1498 or before.
-Although not of the highest quality, the coal found there was abundant and relatively cheap to extract.
+Although not the highest quality, the coal found there was abundant and relatively cheap to extract.
 In the middle of the eighteenth century the collieries of the area were kept busy supplying the many whisky distilleries in the Campbeltown area.

 Canal

-In 1773, James Watt surveyed a canal to connect the coal mines to Campbeltown to reduce the costs of transportation.
+In 1773, James Watt surveyed a canal to connect the coal mines to Campbeltown to reduce the costs of transport.
 The 3 mi Campbeltown and Machrihanish Canal was opened in 1791.

-This early transportation link fell into disuse and had been virtually abandoned by 1856.
+The canal fell into disuse and had been virtually abandoned by 1856.
 In 1875, the Argyll Coal and Canal Co. acquired the main colliery and found the canal in a state of disrepair.
-They decided a better transportation system was required and began to investigate the building of a railway to Campbeltown.
+They decided a better transport system was required and began to investigate the building of a railway to Campbeltown.

 Colliery railway

 As rail transport developed in the 19th century, the colliery owners sought to build a tramway to replace the canal.
 In 1876 a lightly constructed industrial railway was built connecting Kilkivan Pit to Campbeltown, a distance of 4+1/2 mi.
 For a short length the line ran on the formation of the canal before reaching Campbeltown, where it ended on a pier.

 The colliery railway only ever carried coal traffic and used two locomotives, Princess and Chevalier to haul the trains of mine tubs.